TheRussellMuscle/GreenhouseMothership/README.md

 # GreenhouseMothership
-Main brain of greenhouse automation system
+Main brain of the greenhouse automation system at Quinsigamond Community College